 It is possible that Pimavanserin will be another great alternative for some patients with Parkinson's disease, especially since it does not worsen motor symptoms, however more data will be needed.
 One wonders if in severe cases of psychosis, Pimavanserin could be added to seroquel or clozaril to improve treatment of difficult to control hallucinations

 Patient should keep in mind that there are a few general rules that most experts will employ when treating psychosis.
 First, practitioners will discontinue or reduce dosages of many hallucination and psychosis triggering medications (amantadine, MAO-B inhibitors, anticholinergics, entacapone, and dopamine agonists).
-Sometimes, patients can be maintained on sinemet only (carbidopa/levodopa) regimens, or by reducing sinemet dose and increasing the frequency of dose administrations.
+Sometimes, patients can be maintained on sinemet only ( A medication used together with levodopa to enhance its effects.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa) regimens, or by reducing sinemet dose and increasing the frequency of dose administrations.
 When these strategies don’t work, many PD experts turn to quetipine, clozapine, and maybe in the near future Pimavanserin.

 You can find out more about our National Medical Director, Dr. Michael S. Okun, by also visiting the Center of Excellence, University of Florida Health Center for Movement Disorders and Neurorestoration.
 Dr. Okun is also the author of the Amazon #1 Parkinson's Best Seller 10 Secrets to a Happier Life and 10 Breakthrough Therapies for Parkinson's Disease.